graphiti-api/graphiti/guides/concepts/backends-and-models.md

 {% endhighlight %}

-As you see above, a **scope** can be anything from an `ActiveRecord::Relation` to a plain ruby hash.
+As you see above, a **scope** can be anything from an `ActiveRecord::Relation` to a plain Ruby Hash.
 We want to adjust *something* based on the request parameters and pass it to our backend.
 From the raw backend results, we can instantiate Models.